Gregory R. Ciottone

 Instructor

-Dr. Ciottone is President of the World Association for Disaster and Emergency Medicine, and an Associate Professor of Emergency Medicine at Harvard Medical School.
+Dr. Ciottone is President Emeritus of the World Association for Disaster and Emergency Medicine (WADEM) and an Associate Professor of Emergency Medicine at Harvard Medical School.
 He is an Instructor in the Department of Health Policy and Management at the Harvard T.H.
-Chan School of Public Health (HSPH), and the Founding Director of the Beth Israel Deaconess Medical Center Fellowship in Disaster Medicine.
-He also serves as the Director of Medical Preparedness for the National Preparedness Leadership Initiative at Harvard University, a joint program of the HSPH and the Harvard Kennedy School of Government.
+Chan School of Public Health (HSPH), and the Founding Director of the Beth Israel Deaconess Medical Center Fellowship in Disaster Medicine, where he has trained over 120 postdoctoral fellows.
+Dr. Ciottone also serves as the Director of Medical Preparedness for the National Preparedness Leadership Initiative at Harvard University and is a Fellow of the American College of Emergency Physicians, the International Board of Disaster Medicine, and the Royal College of Surgeons in Ireland.

 American Academy of Disaster Medicine (AADM)